park-holidays-uk/legal/parkleisure.co.uk/Terms and Conditions.md

 ^£500 credit will be placed on owner account.

-General terms: Offer ends Tuesday 30 September 2025.
+General terms: Offer ends Monday 24 November 2025.
 Subject to further terms and conditions available on request.
 Offers are valid on selected models.
 Minimum purchase price applies.
 This offer cannot be used in conjunction with any other offer.
 Offer excludes running costs and add-ons requested at point of sale.
 We reserve the right to withdraw this offer at any time without notice.
 A holiday home cannot be used as your only or main residence.

 **Open Day Terms & Conditions**